 - Some people will notice that your note is generic or doesn’t mention the gift they gave you.
 If you think the person is going to be offended to receive a thank you note that doesn’t mention the specific gift, you may want to lean towards admitting that you lost your list or forgot.
 Honesty may be the best policy.

-- Instead of writing individual notes, make photo postcard on a site like Shutterfly and include the words "Thank You" on it.
+- Instead of writing individual notes, make a photo postcard on a site like Shutterfly and include the words “Thank You” on it.
 If this is for wedding gifts, a picture of the bride and groom will work.
 Or a picture of the baby for baby gifts.

-Generic thank you note wording when admitting that you don't know what the gift was
+Wording when admitting that you don’t know what the gift was

 - Thank you for the gift.
 I appreciate your kindness.
 I lost my list of gifts and who gave them, so I don’t know which was from you.
 I liked them all!